“No sex allowed” sign in Vietnam forest

 Physical contact between couples is a natural desire that helps strengthen our bonds with our partners.
-Due to their intimate nature, most people only engage in displays of affection in their own private spaces.
+Due to their intimate nature, most people only engage in displays of affection in private.

-Hilarious sign illustrates why act should be banned
+Hilarious sign illustrates why sex should be banned

 Image credit: Nguyễn Thùy Linh

 Last Friday, Facebook user Nguyễn Thùy Linh took to Phòng Thú Tội BEATVN – a private confession page where people share stories with strangers – to post pictures that she, in her own words, “thought were Photoshopped until [she] went there to see for herself.”

 The photos depict a bright yellow sign pinned on a tree.
 On it, handwritten texts read, “No lếu lều allowed.”
 For context, lếu lều is a local slang to quirkily refer to having intercourse.